The protocol stack for SpaceFibre is illustrated in Figure 1.

 The Data Link layer provides quality of service, flow control and error handing for a SpaceFibre link.
 It sends packet information in frames of up to 256 bytes.
 The Data Link layer is responsible for the overall operation of the link, the quality of service and link error recovery.

 The Multi-Lane layer operates several SpaceFibre lanes in parallel to provide higher data throughput.
-In the event of a lane failing the Multi-Lane layer provides support for graceful degradation, automatically spreading the traffic over the remaining working links.
+In the event of a lane failing the Multi-Lane layer provides support for graceful degradation, automatically spreading the traffic over the remaining working lanes.
 It does this rapidly without any external intervention.
 The Multi-Lane layer is responsible for lane coordination and lane failure recovery.

 The Lane layer initialises each lane and re-initialises the lane when an error is detected.
 Data is encoded into symbols for transmission using 8B/10B encoding and these symbols are decoded in the receiver.
 8B/10B codes are DC balanced, supporting AC coupling of SpaceFibre interfaces.
 The Lane layer is responsible for the individual lanes providing lane initialisation and encoding of data and control words.